owlike/genson/website/Documentation/UserGuide.md

 ###Factory methods###
 Genson has also support for methods that act as factories.
-Those methods must be static, defined inside the class you want to deserialize (or a parent) and annotated with @Creator annotation.
-Creator annotation can also be used on Constructors when you have multiple ones and want to tell Genson which one to use.
+Those methods must be static, defined inside the class you want to deserialize (or a parent) and annotated with {% highlight java nowrap %}@JsonCreator{% endhighlight %} annotation.
+JsonCreator annotation can also be used on Constructors when you have multiple ones and want to tell Genson which one to use.